Who is the beneficiary of the race?

-The team race will consist of the Brooklyn Mile Battle of the Boroughs competition in which the top ten individuals from each borough will be scored.
+Other than the men’s and women’s 4 x 1/4 mile relay waves, team scoring will consist solely of the Brooklyn Mile Battle of the Boroughs competition in which the top ten individuals (min 3 ladies per team) from each Borough will be tallied automatically.
 Which NYC Borough will take home the Cup?!
 Make sure to indicate your Borough, if applicable, during the registration process.

 Can I run in the Open race if I am in the Masters age category of 40 and older?